WangHewei16/MelodyDreambit-AI-driven-Musical-Instrument-E-commerce-Website/README.md

 #### 10. Project Testing
 ##### 10.1 Interface Testing

+Interface testing is a type of testing that tests the interfaces between system components.
+Interface testing is used to detect the interaction points between external systems and systems and between internal subsystems.
+The focus of testing is to check the exchange of data, the transfer and control management processes, and the inter-logical dependencies between systems.
+We embedded `Swagger2` with the code.
+The entire interface is tested by swagger.
+Simulation tests at large data levels are also performed using `Apifox`.
+Ensure the availability and reliability of the interfaces.
+In the left navigation bar of the staff-portal website page, user can click the `Swagger` to jump to `API Interface Test Page` to simulate tests for all functional interfaces.
+Figure below shows this page.

 <div align=center><img src="https://github.com/WangHewei16/GoldMelody-Musical-Instrument-Website-Platform/blob/main/images/API%20Interface%20Test.png" width="500"/></div>

 ##### 10.2 Code Quality Testing
+We built a test environment on the team's personal server from the beginning of the project.
+We also built the corresponding CI/CD pipeline.
+The pipeline uses `SonarQube` to perform quality testing for each version of the code.
+SonarQube is mainly used for quality assessment in terms of reliability, security, maintainability, coverage, and repetition rate.
+We can optimize and improve the code quality in the next release based on the results of SonarQube's code evaluation.
+Figure below shows the process of SonarQube.

 <div align=center><img src="https://github.com/WangHewei16/GoldMelody-Musical-Instrument-Website-Platform/blob/main/images/SonarQube.png" width="600"/></div>